elyra-ai/elyra/docs/source/developer_guide/metadata.md

 It's inevitable that schemas will change over time.
 When such changes occur, the existing instances may be impacted such that they no longer conform to the schema or should belong to a different schema entirely.
 That is, the instances need to be migrated to adhere to the updated schema.
 This section covers two migration strategies, _Implicit Migration_ and _Explicit Migration_.

 #### Implicit Migration
 Implicit migration occurs _on the fly_, requiring no user intervention.
 This form of migration typically occurs when the schema is altered to include a new required property or a schema within the schemaspace has been deprecated and existing instances should be associated with a different schema.
-With implicit migrations, the instances will typically remain in their current schemaspace,
+With implicit migrations, the instances will typically remain in their current schemaspace.

 The recommended approach in these scenarios is to leverage the `Metadata` subclass that can be associated with each instance.
 By introducing a subclass via the `metadata_class_name` _meta-property_, applications can then use the `on_load()` method to hook the loading of instances, apply the necessary alterations, persist the updates, and return.